4 DAYS FROM $1,899

-Then, learn more about life along the Dingle Peninsula when you visit the Blasket Centre, a heritage museum chronicling daily life on the nearby islands and on Dingle itself.
+Learn more about what life is like here when you visit the Blasket Centre, a heritage museum chronicling daily life on the nearby islands and on Dingle itself.
 Enjoy exhibits of artwork, architecture, vignettes, and videos before heading back to the ship for lunch.
 You’ll have an afternoon at leisure to continue your explorations of Dingle on your own.

-Discover Galway’s culinary scene on a walking tour — then dine in style at Dunguaire Castle
+Tour Galway on a walking tour, then dine in style at Dunguaire Castle

 After lunch back on the ship, you can spend the rest of the day discovering this quintessentially-Irish city on your own, perhaps soaking up the local atmosphere by listening to street performers and browsing the Galway Market, the perfect entrée into local art, handicrafts, and street food.

 Later this afternoon, you’ll depart for Dunguaire Castle, built in 1520 by the O’Hynes clan on the picturesque shores of Galway Bay.
 Here, you’ll savor fine wines and a traditional banquet dinner complete with soul-stirring Irish storytelling.
 This truly will be a night to remember!

 Tour the Victorian-era splendor of Kylemore Abbey and its walled garden